Spacechild1/vstplugin/README.md

 ### Known issues:

-On Windows and Linux, the native GUI window runs in its own thread, which means that GUI updates shouldn't have a noticable effect on audio performance.
+* On Windows and Linux, the native GUI window runs in its own thread, which means that GUI updates shouldn't have a noticable effect on audio performance.
 On MacOS, however, because of technical limitations the GUI must run on the main thread[^1] - which happens to be the audio thread in Pd...
 Until we've found a better solution, macOS users are adviced to keep native GUI windows closed in low-latency realtime situations to avoid audio hick-ups.

-On SuperCollider, the VST GUI doesn't work (yet) on macOS, you get a warning if you try to open a plugin with "editor: true".
+* On SuperCollider, the VST GUI doesn't work (yet) on macOS, you get a warning if you try to open a plugin with "editor: true".

-For VST3 plugins, the GUI is not available (yet).
+* For VST3 plugins, the GUI is not available (yet).

+* If you compile a 32bit version of 'VSTPlugin' with MinGW and the host has also been compiled with MinGW, but was linked statically against libstdc++ and libgcc, you have to run cmake with '-DSTATIC_LIBS=ON', otherwise the exception handling might be broken (due to a bug in MinGW's DW2 exception handling).
+If you compile 'VSTPlugin' with `-DSTATIC_LIBS=OFF` (default), make sure that the plugin will find the DLLs (e.g. by putting them in the same folder).

 [^1]: to make the GUI work for Pd on macOS we have to 'transform' Pd into a Cocoa app and install an event polling routine, which is a bit adventurous to say the least.